wlsdzyzl/flemme/ReadME.md

 - [ClM, ] for classification,
 - [SeM, HSeM] for segmentation,
 - [AE, HAE, SDM] for reconstruction,
-- [VAE, DDPM, DDIM, LDM] for generation.
+- [VAE, DDPM, DDIM, EDM, LDM] for generation.

 *DDIM refers to denoising diffusion implicit model, which is a fast sample strategy.*

 *SDM refers to supervised diffusion model (use input as a input condition of ddpm).*

 *LDM refers to latent diffusion model, constructed with a auto-encoder/vae and ddpm.*

+*EDM refers to elucidated diffusion models from paper "Elucidating the Design Space of Diffusion-Based Generative Models"*

 A detailed instruction of supported encoders, context embeddings, model architectures and training process can refer to [documentation of flemme](https://flemme-docs.readthedocs.io/en/latest/).